(Last Updated On: 14th February 2019)

 If you take away the ‘secret’, you’ll find Arcade Bar is a haggis and whisky restaurant on Cockburn Street.
 Enter Arcade Bar and you can fill up (and I do mean fill up, the portions are huge) on variations of the Scot’s favourite sheep’s offal dish, then take your pick of around a hundred different whiskies on offer.
 But if you head toward the back of the restaurant and venture up a couple of slightly dodgy looking wooden stairwells, you’ll find yourself in a tiny bar dedicated to Polish Vodka.
 Now you can add the ‘secret’ back in, because this is the Secret Arcade Bar.

 Like the whisky downstairs, there’s over a hundred different flavours of Vodka to choose from upstairs.
 A large menu is divided into sections labelled fruity, pure, spicy, exotic and different.
-Price-wise the best option is probably to take advantage of their 5 shots for £12.99 deal.
+Price-wise the best option is probably to take advantage of their 5 shots deal for £13.99.
 When I first went there it was the week after Christmas, so the Eggnog Vodka Christmas Special was a winner with all my group.
 By about round three, we ended up drinking that alone.
 By the end of round four… well, who knows what the hell happened after round four.

 While we’re on that subject, and at the risk of sounding like your granny, if you’re going to stay for a while and try a couple rounds of five Vodkas, remember to take your time.
 Maybe even see if you can slip in a jug of water for the table there somewhere.
 Take my word for it, the potency of the Vodka will sneak up on you.
 As Secret Arcade themselves say on their website, “Vodka’s cheaper than Botox, and paralyses more muscles!”

 Or better yet, you could have some food before or during your Vodka adventures.
 If you’ve not had haggis before, Arcade Bar is a great place to break yourself in.
-The dish below is their Robert Burns Haggis, with layers of mashed turnip, mashed potato and haggis drizzled with a whisky sauce.

 Stuff to Know: